AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-How-to-make-an-animated-.gif-from-a-set-of-.png-or-.jpg-images.md

   <li>ImageMagick: another command-line tool similar to FFMPEG, but specifically designed for manipulating images.</li>
   <li>Online Converters: my least favorite option, but there's a lot of websites out there where you can upload your sequence of frames and download the gif.</li>
   </ul>

+<h3>Installing and using FFMPEG </h3>
+Simply head over to <a href='https://ffmpeg.org/download.html'> https://ffmpeg.org/download.html </a> to download the latest version and follow the <a href='https://www.wikihow.com/Install-FFmpeg-on-Windows'> WikiHow </a> steps on how to install it.
+There would be no point in me repeating the steps here as the WikiHow tutorial already does a great job at it.
+However the trickiest part of installing FFMPEG might be adding the exectuable to your Path.
+This step is necessary since FFMPEG only comes as source code, and adding it to your path will allow you to use FFMPEG from the command line from any directory.

+Once that's done